-OMB Circular A-4 181 requires agencies to present analytical results, including separate schedules of the monetized benefits and costs that show the type and timing of benefits and costs.
+OMB Circular A-4181 requires agencies to present analytical results, including separate schedules of the monetized benefits and costs that show the type and timing of benefits and costs.
 Circular A-4 also directs agencies to consider the variability of key elements underlying the estimates of benefits and costs.
 For this rulemaking, DOE undertook a sensitivity analysis using 9 years, rather than 30 years, of product shipments.
-The choice of a 9-year period is a proxy for the timeline in EPCA for the review of certain energy conservation standards and potential revision of and compliance with such revised standards.
-182 The review timeframe established in EPCA is generally not synchronized with the product lifetime, product manufacturing cycles, or other factors specific to commercial water heaters.
+The choice of a 9year period is a proxy for the timeline in EPCA for the review of certain energy conservation standards and potential revision of and compliance with such revised standards.182 The review timeframe established in EPCA is generally not synchronized with the product lifetime, product manufacturing cycles, or other factors specific to commercial water heaters.
 Thus, such results are presented for informational purposes only and are not indicative of any change in DOE's analytical methodology.
 The NES sensitivity analysis results based on a 9-year analytical period are presented in Table V.34.
 The impacts are counted over the lifetime of commercial water heaters purchased in 2026-2034.

-TABLE V.34-CUMULATIVE NATIONAL ENERGY SAVINGS FOR CWH EQUIPMENT; 9 YEARS OF SHIPMENTS [2026-2034]
+TABLE V.34-CUMULATIVE NATIONAL ENERGY SAVINGS FOR CWH EQUIPMENT; 9 YEARS OF SHIPMENTS

-Trial standard level 1 2 3 4 (Qua ads) Primary Energy Commercial gas-fired storage and storage-type instantaneous 0.01 0.06 0.09 0.14 Residential-duty gas-fired storage 0.01 0.03 0.04 0.05 Instantaneous gas-fired tankless 0.00 0.00 0.00 0.00 Instantaneous circulating water heaters and hot water supply boilers 0.01 0.05 0.06 0.06 Total Primary Energy 0.03 0.13 0.19 0.25 FFC Energy Commercial gas-fired storage and storage-type instantaneous 0.01 0.06 0.10 0.16 Residential-duty gas-fired storage 0.01 0.03 0.04 0.05 Residential-duty gas-fired storage 0.00 0.00 0.00 0.00 Instantaneous circulating water heaters and hot water supply boilers 0.01 0.05 0.06 0.06 Total FFC Energy 0.04 0.15 0.21 0.28 b.
+Trial standard level 1 2 3 4 1 (Quac ls) Primary Energy Commercial gas-fired storage and storage-type instantaneous 0.01 0.06 0.09 0.14 Residential-duty gas-fired storage 0.01 0.03 0.04 0.05 Instantaneous gas-fired tankless 0.00 0.00 0.00 0.00 Instantaneous circulating water heaters and hot water supply boilers 0.01 0.05 0.06 0.06 Total Primary Energy 0.03 0.13 0.19 0.25 FFC Energy Commercial gas-fired storage and storage-type instantaneous 0.01 0.06 0.10 0.16 Residential-duty gas-fired storage 0.01 0.03 0.04 0.05 Instantaneous gas-fired tankless 0.00 0.00 0.00 0.00 Instantaneous circulating water heaters and hot water supply boilers 0.01 0.05 0.06 0.06 Total FFC Energy 0.04 0.15 0.21 0.28 b.
 Net Present Value of Consumer Costs and Benefits consumers that would result from the TSLs considered for CWH equipment.
-In accordance with OMB's guidelines on regulatory analysis, 183 DOE calculated NPV using both a 7-percent and a 3percent real discount rate.
+In accordance with OMB's guidelines on regulatory analysis,183 DOE calculated NPV using both a 7-percent and a 3percent real discount rate.
 Table V.35 shows the consumer NPV results with impacts counted over the lifetime of equipment purchased in 2026-2055.

-DOE estimated the cumulative NPV of the total costs and savings for
+DOE estimated the cumulative NPV of

-TABLE V.35-CUMULATIVE NET PRESENT VALUE OF CONSUMER BENEFITS FOR CWH EQUIPMENT; 30 YEARS OF SHIPMENTS [2026-2055]
+the total costs and savings for NPV using both a 7-percent and a 3-TABLE V.35-CUMULATIVE NET PRESENT VALUE OF CONSUMER BENEFITS FOR CWH EQUIPMENT; 30 YEARS OF SHIPMENTS

-Discount rate Trial standard level Discount fate 2 3 4 (billion 2022\$) 3 percent Commercial gas-fired storage and storage-type instantaneous 0.15 0.41 0.81 1.51 Residential-duty gas-fired storage 0.16 0.17 0.27 0.38 Instantaneous gas-fired tankless 0.02 0.03 0.04 0.04 Instantaneous circulating water heaters and hot water supply boilers 0.08 0.18 0.30 0.30 any new standard is promulgated before compliance is required, except that in no case may any new standards be required within 6 years of the compliance date of the previous standards.
-While adding a 6-year review to the 3-year compliance period adds up to 9 years, DOE notes that it may undertake reviews at any time within the 6 year period and that the 3-year compliance date may yield to the 6-year backstop.
-A 9-year analysis period may not be appropriate given the variability that occurs in the timing of standards reviews and the fact that for some products, the compliance period is 5 years rather than 3 years.
+Discount rate Trial standard level Discount rate 2 3 4 (billion 2022\$) 3 percent Commercial gas-fired storage and storage-type instantaneous 0.15 0.41 0.81 1.51 Residential-duty gas-fired storage 0.16 0.17 0.27 0.38 Instantaneous gas-fired tankless 0.02 0.03 0.04 0.04 Instantaneous circulating water heaters and hot water supply boilers 0.08 0.18 0.30 0.30